Press Releases week beginning 27 April 2020

 Technoturn, based at Churchfields industrial estate have been manufacturing critically needed precision components for ventilators.
 96 000 vital ventilator components have been manufactured on a fully automated machine running 24/7 to deliver parts within days.

 Council leader Kim Forward said :- "We rightly applaud our many front line and key workers who are battling Covid-19 and those supporting the community.
 And we are proud too of those carrying on other vital work in the fight against the coronavirus.
-It is really heartening that so much is being done by so many local people in other ways such as providing the food for the most vulnerable across the country, supplying vital ventilator components, trunking for the Nightingale hospitals and high tech equipment being used to search for a Covid-19 vaccine.
+It is really heartening that so much is being done by so many local people in other ways such as providing the food for the most vulnerable across the country, supplying vital ventilator components, cable management systems for the Nightingale hospitals and high tech equipment being used to search for a Covid-19 vaccine.

 "Three of these four local businesses work from premises owned and managed by Hastings Borough Council and I am pleased that we are able to play our own small part in this massive operation."